vladgh/ansible-collection-vladgh-samba/README.md

 ![Test Status](https://github.com/vladgh/ansible-collection-vladgh-samba/actions/workflows/test.yml/badge.svg)

-An Ansible collection for setting up Samba as a file server.
+An Ansible collection for setting up Samba as a file server or a domain controller (primary or secondaries).
 It is tested on Ubuntu, Debian, CentOS and Arch Linux.
 Specifically, the responsibilities of this collection are to:

 - Install the necessary packages
 - Create share directories